Energy quality: History

-According to Ohta (1994, pp. 90–91) the ranking and scientific analysis of energy quality was first proposed in 1851 by William Thomson under the concept of "availability".
+According to Ohta, the ranking and scientific analysis of energy quality was first proposed in 1851 by William Thomson under the concept of "availability".
 This concept was continued in Germany by Z. Rant, who developed it under the title, "die Exergie" (the exergy).
 It was later continued and standardised in Japan.
 Exergy analysis now forms a common part of many industrial and ecological energy analyses.
-For example, I.Dincer and Y.A.
-Cengel (2001, p.
-132) state that energy forms of different qualities are now commonly dealt with in steam power engineering industry.
-Here the "quality index" is the relation of exergy to the energy content (Ibid.).
-However energy engineers were aware that the notion of heat quality involved the notion of value – for example A. Thumann wrote, "The essential quality of heat is not the amount but rather its 'value'" (1984, p.
-113) – which brings into play the question of teleology and wider, or ecological-scale goal functions.
+For example, I. Dincer and Y.A.
+Cengel state that energy forms of different qualities are now commonly dealt with in steam power engineering industry.
+Here the "quality index" is the relation of exergy to the energy content.
+However energy engineers were aware that the notion of heat quality involved the notion of value – for example A. Thumann wrote, "The essential quality of heat is not the amount but rather its 'value'" – which brings into play the question of teleology and wider, or ecological-scale goal functions.
 In an ecological context S.E.
-Jorgensen and G.Bendoricchio say that exergy is used as a goal function in ecological models, and expresses energy "with a built-in measure of quality like energy" (2001, p.
-392).
+Jorgensen and G. Bendoricchio say that energy is used as a goal function in ecological models, and expresses energy "with a built-in measure of quality like energy".

 Energy quality evaluation methods

 There appear to be two main kinds of methodology used for the calculation of energy quality.
 These can be classed as either receiver or donor methods.
 One of the main differences that distinguishes these classes is the assumption of whether energy quality can be upgraded in an energy transformation process.

 Receiver methods: view energy quality as a measure and indicator of the relative ease with which energy converts from one form to another.
 That is, how much energy is received from a transformation or transfer process.
 For example, A. Grubler used two types of indicators of energetic quality pars pro toto: the hydrogen/carbon (H/C) ratio, and its inverse, the carbon intensity of energy.
 Grubler used the latter as an indicator of relative environmental quality.
-However Ohta says that in multistage industrial conversion systems, such as a hydrogen production system using solar energy, the energy quality is not upgraded (1994, p.
-125).
+However, Ohta says that in multistage industrial conversion systems, such as a hydrogen production system using solar energy, the energy quality is not upgraded.

-Donor methods: view energy quality as a measure of the amount of energy used in an energy transformation, and that goes into sustaining a product or service (H.T.Odum 1975, p.
-3).
+Donor methods: view energy quality as a measure of the amount of energy used in an energy transformation, and that goes into sustaining a product or service.
 That is how much energy is donated to an energy transformation process.
 These methods are used in ecological physical chemistry, and ecosystem evaluation.
 From this view, in contrast with that outlined by Ohta, energy quality is upgraded in the multistage trophic conversions of ecological systems.
 Here, upgraded energy quality has a greater capacity to feedback and control lower grades of energy quality.
 Donor methods attempt to understand the usefulness of an energetic process by quantifying the extent to which higher quality energy controls lower quality energy.